Shabucky1812/star-seekers/README.md

 - [Git](https://git-scm.com/) - Used for this website's version control.
 - [GitHub](https://github.com/) - Used to create this website's main repository and manage this project's kanban board.
 - [TinyPNG](https://tinypng.com/) - Used to compress the image's used in this README.
+- [Pexels](https://www.pexels.com/) - Used to provide all of the site's imagery.

 ## Deployment